Skip to content

 A beautifully landscaped garden with lawn, patio and planted borders in Surrey

 A few bare or worn patches don't mean you need a whole new lawn.
-Most can be repaired in a weekend once you understand what caused them, and fixing the cause matters as much as reseeding, or the patch just comes back.
+Most can be repaired in a weekend once you understand what caused them, and fixing the cause matters as much as reseeding, or the patch just returns.

-Common causes include heavy foot traffic, deep shade, poor drainage, compacted soil, pet urine, or weeds and moss crowding out the grass.
-Reseeding without addressing the cause is a short-term fix, if it's shade or drainage, the same patch will thin out again.
+Common culprits are heavy foot traffic, deep shade, poor drainage, compacted soil, pet urine, or weeds and moss crowding out the grass.
+Reseed without fixing the cause and the same patch thins out again.

 How to repair a patch